bshaffer/sfThemeGeneratorPlugin/README.markdown

 ---------------------------------

 The Theme Generator exists for _one reason_: to **provide an easy way to generate useful cached code**.
-The module generator that comes bundled with symfony is impossible to extend.
+The module generator that comes bundled with symfony is very difficult to extend.
 There is an impossible amount of hardcoded logic, a giant wad of mind-numbingly complex code, and too many obstacles standing in the way of you and a happy way to generate code.
 The sfThemeGeneratorPlugin provides a framework that is much more Object Oriented, flexible, and easy to understand.
 It's very shy, and tries to stay out of your way.
 It just wants to provide common hooks and methods you then use to provide your own theme to your users.